 This programme is delivered at our Roundhouse Campus in the award-winning vocational skills centre packed with the latest industry-standard scientific and mechanical equipment – from rapid prototyping to robotics, CAD to electronics.

 It is delivered as a series of modules that cover the major themes in engineering.
 Each module will constitute 1.5 hours per week for 36 weeks per year.
-The lecturing team for each module are all educated to degree level or above and have a wealth of combined academic and industrial experience.
+Our module lecturing teams combine both academic and industrial experience.

 As well as nine hours spent in College, it is expected that the student will equal this time working outside the College on assessments, research, revision and other learning activities.